-The Bachelor theses the panel studied, match the intended learning outcomes and are appropriate scientific research projects.
+The Master theses the panel studied, match the intended learning outcomes and are appropriate scientific research projects.
 No theses were found by the panel to be unsatisfactory.
 The level and quality of the theses differ, which is reflected in the grades.
 The panel supports the grades given by the programme examiners.
+As the subjects in some of the projects are rather narrowly defined, the panel proposes to monitor the breadth and the multidisciplinary dimensions of the Master projects.

-The panel regards the programme graduates to have reached the intended learning outcomes and to be qualified to enrol in master programmes in this domain.
+The panel considers the programme graduates to have reached the intended learning outcomes and to be qualified to either find PhD positions or to be employed at appropriate positions in industry.